UnpluggedBox/cinema182/README.md

 Made with Java + PHP My Admin/SQL

-As this is an old project, there'll be no documentation of the code.
+As this is an old project, there'll be no documentation/explanation of the code in this readme.

 I'm uploading this just to show my work for my resume.